saasbook/hw-hello-rails/Part3.md

-Having covered the first two steps in the list---setting up the app skeleton and creating some initial routes---we can move on to setting up the database that will store the models, the ``M'' of MVC.
+Having covered the first two steps in the list---setting up the app skeleton and creating some initial routes---we can move on to setting up the database that will store the models, the "M" of MVC.

 ## Summary